 Monique has a keen interest in all fields of podiatry, including diabetic foot problems, biomechanics and paediatrics.
 She is looking forward to starting work in a new environment back in Sydney and meeting the locals.

 Monique has always been an active person, having played netball since the year 2000, either at weekend sport, with in school or at indoor competitions.
-Monique also does enjoy running in her local area, which she intends in the new year to pick up more seriously.
+Monique also does enjoy running in her local area.